mpinb/in_silico_framework/docs/installation.rst

 ISF is available for Linux, macOS and Windows.

 For installation and environment management, ISF uses `pixi <https://pixi.sh/latest/>`_.
-Install `pixi` by following the installation instructions on the `pixi documentation <https://pixi.sh/latest/docs/https://pixi.sh/latest/#installation>`_
+Please follow the installation instructions on the `pixi documentation <https://pixi.sh/latest/docs/https://pixi.sh/latest/#installation>`_

 To install ISF with ``pixi``, simply: